psampaz/slice/README.md

     sum, err := slice.Sum(a) // 6, nil
 ```

-# Contributing

-You are very welcome to contribute new operations of bug fixes in this library.

 # Tests

 if you want to run the test suite for this library: